NJ teen earns college degree before graduating high school

 Adams also credits his mom for the inspiration to tackle both at once.
 She gave him his motivation.

-“You have to try twice as hard and you should not be afraid to, to like take the next step,” he said.
+“You have to try twice as hard and you should not be afraid to, like, take the next step,” he said.

 Adams will attend Washington and Jefferson College in Pennsylvania next fall.
 He plans to study biology and attend medical school.
 He wants to be a physician or neurosurgeon.